JohnCoene/fiveline/README.md

 fiveline is an R integration of the [five-line](http://www.five-line.org/) API.

-[five-line](http://www.five-line.org/) collects the bawdiest and smutiest limericks out there; this package lets you easily include limericks in your Rmarkdown package or Shiny apps, because why not?
+[five-line](http://www.five-line.org/) collects the bawdiest and smutiest limericks out there; this package lets you easily include them in your Rmarkdown package or Shiny apps, because why not?

 ## Installation